cloudacy/native_exif/README.md

 ### Android

+This plugin uses the [androidx ExifInterface](https://developer.android.com/reference/androidx/exifinterface/media/ExifInterface).

+> [!IMPORTANT]
-Only specific EXIF and GPS attributes are supported.
+> Only specific EXIF and GPS attributes are supported.
 Please look at [android/src/main/kotlin/com/cloudacy/native_exif/NativeExifPlugin.kt](https://github.com/cloudacy/native_exif/blob/main/android/src/main/kotlin/com/cloudacy/native_exif/NativeExifPlugin.kt) for a list of supported attributes.

 All raw attribute values must be of type `String`.

+> [!IMPORTANT]
+> Currently this plugin can only write ASCII characters correctly due to [ExifInterface](https://developer.android.com/reference/androidx/exifinterface/media/ExifInterface) limitations.

 Values for `GPSLatitude` and `GPSLongitude` can be written as negative values but will be returned as positive values.
 Use `GPSLatitudeRef` and `GPSLongitudeRef` or `getLatLong()` to determine the correct coordinates.

 ### iOS

+> [!IMPORTANT]
-Only specific EXIF and GPS attributes are supported.
+> Only specific EXIF and GPS attributes are supported.
 Please look at [EXIF dictionary keys](https://developer.apple.com/documentation/imageio/exif_dictionary_keys) and [GPS dictionary keys](https://developer.apple.com/documentation/imageio/gps_dictionary_keys) for supported attributes.

 Please note that all [GPS dictionary keys](https://developer.apple.com/documentation/imageio/gps_dictionary_keys) need to be prefixed with `GPS`.
 For example: `kCGImagePropertyGPSLatitude` == `"Latitude"`, which equals to `"GPSLatitude"` in `native_exif`.